IbrahimaSy11/amazon-como-script-dashboard/README.md

 The top of the Batcher Timer panel shows:

 ### 🦺 Batchers

 Number of associates currently batching normal tasks.

-### 👥 Recommended
+### 👥 Recommended This Hour

 Recommended minimum number of batchers based on the current task workload, Batch Targets, cart count, and time remaining.

 The recommendation planning cycle updates at **:55 each hour**.

-The recommendation is designed around task deadlines instead of individual associate speed.
+The recommendation is deadline-based and does not depend on individual associate speed.

 ### 📦 Remaining

-Total remaining batching package workload.
+Total remaining package workload.

+---

-### ⚡ Fast Reload
+## ⚡ Fast Stat Loading

-Batchers, Recommended, and Remaining are optimized to appear quickly after a page reload.
+**Batchers, Recommended, and Remaining** are optimized to appear quickly after a page reload.

-Recent same-cycle values can display immediately while the fresh dashboard data loads in the background.
+The script can immediately show a recent store-specific snapshot while fresh dashboard data finishes loading.

-The script avoids unnecessary repeated requests and heavy page scanning to reduce website lag.
+Fresh data automatically replaces the temporary value as soon as the normal Tasks section is authoritative.

+Performance protections include:

+- store-specific cache
+- limited storage writes
+- reuse of already-fetched data
+- no extra permanent polling loop
+- no extra MutationObserver
+- dashboard-only stats requests

+The `+/-` staffing difference stays hidden until fresh authoritative task data is available.

 ---